Emotional Eating 10 min read

 5. Create alternative rituals.
 Emotional eating fills a need — comfort, stimulation, reward, distraction.
 The goal isn't to eliminate the need but to find healthier ways to meet it.
 Make a list of alternatives that address the same emotional need: a warm bath for comfort, a walk for stimulation, a favorite show for distraction, calling a friend for connection.
 Keep the list on your phone where your delivery app used to be.

 6. Practice self-compassion.
 Beating yourself up after emotional eating doesn't prevent the next episode — it makes it more likely.
-Shame and guilt are themselves emotional triggers.
+Feeling lousy about the last order is itself an emotional trigger for the next one.
 When you slip, acknowledge it without judgment: "I ordered because I was stressed.
 That's human.
 Next time, I'll try something different."
-Research consistently shows that self-compassion is more effective than self-criticism for behavior change.
+Behavioral research consistently finds that self-compassion works better than self-criticism for changing habits.

 FakeEats: A Replacement Ritual for Emotional Ordering

 Same ritual.
 No food.
 No cost.
-No regret.
+No receipt.

 FakeEats is a free app that gives you the complete food delivery experience — browsing, ordering, tracking — except nothing arrives.
 It's designed to be the thing you reach for instead of the real delivery app.